Conditions licensed premises must comply with

 Licensees have a range of responsibilities.
 These vary depending on the licence type and any particular conditions placed on the licence.

 There are some key conditions for licensed premises, they must:

 - Have a manager on duty (on-licences and off-licences and sometimes for clubs if it is a condition of their licence)

-- Operate within their permitted trading hours
+- Operate only within their permitted trading hours

 - Display required signage

-- Provide information on safe transport options
+- Provide information and advice on safe transport options

 - (in the case of supermarkets and grocery outlets) display alcohol in a single area and not promote it outside of this.
 Click here to read more.